Extended Version of GTGraffiti: Spray Painting Graffiti Art from Human Painting Motions with a Cable Driven Parallel Robot: Robot Hardware

-} The spray can actuating mechanism was able to successfully depress the spray nozzle 100\% of the time in a trial of 100, 1 second long actuations.
+Our assembled robot is pictured in Figures \ref{fig:GT_img} and \ref{fig:can_actuator}.
+The winches satisfy our design requirements with each being capable of pulling a 2kg mass on the cable up to 7.6m/s and 94m/s$^2$ and bidirectionally communicating at 1kHz.
+The end-effector and spray can actuating mechanism are also pictured in Figure \ref{fig:can_actuator}.
+The total mass varied between 1006g and 1317g depending on the spray can.
+The spray can actuating mechanism was able to successfully depress the spray nozzle 100\% of the time in a trial of 100, 1 second long actuations.
 The latency from commanding to dispensing paint was measured to be 400ms.